zyxw59/zyxw59.github.io/discord_faq.md

 would be going away at some point.
 At first, I decided to stay on zephyr, because I liked the interface a lot better, and I didn't want to be a part of network effects encouraging more people to move away from zephyr.
 But then,
-@cesium made [Zygarde][0], which allowed bridging between Discord and zephyr.
+@cesium made [Zygarde][0] (which @dannybd and others subsequently contributed to), which allowed bridging between Discord and zephyr.
 Now that I could continue using zephyr as my primary point of interaction, I decided to jump on the bandwagon, so that people would join my server now, while they were still in the "join ALL the servers" phase.

 ## What are all these things in brackets (and abbreviations)?
 The brackets one might see at the beginning of a message are artifacts of the